Skip to main content Link Search Menu Expand Document (external link)

 When you are done editing, press the Render button on the top of the screen (It has a red circle next to it).

 Most likely you will want to choose the MP4 format under Generic, and select the Full project option to render the entire timeline.
 For the Quality option, lower numbers are higher quality but much larger file size.
-I’d recommend a quality of 23 to start out.
+Setting the quality option to 23 is recommended to start out.

 Change the Output file on the top to save the final video in a folder you can easily access.